Festivals & Events

 Sake and 400 kilograms of wood

-As the parade starts at around 3 p.m., find a spot on the route and indulge in the free glasses of sake handed out by phallus-toting women.
-Then be amazed as the 400-kilogram male appendage, carved from the trunk of a single cypress tree, is carried through the streets and swiftly spun around the temple.
+As the procession starts at around 2 p.m., find a spot on the route and indulge in the free glasses of sake handed out.
+Then be amazed as the 400-kilogram male appendage, carved from the trunk of a single cypress tree, is carried through the streets, and also spun around.

 If you are in the area